Proterra Congratulates LG Energy Solution on Announcement of Arizona Battery Manufacturing Complex

 The Manufacturing Complex is expected to include dedicated battery cell capacity for Proterra-manufactured, USMCA-compliant commercial EV battery systems

-BURLINGAME, Calif., March 24, 2023 (GLOBE NEWSWIRE) -- Proterra Inc (NASDAQ: PTRA), a leading innovator in commercial vehicle electrification technology, today congratulated LG Energy Solution on its announcement that it will construct a battery manufacturing complex in Queen Creek, Arizona.
+BURLINGAME, Calif., March 24, 2023 (GLOBE NEWSWIRE) -- Proterra Inc PTRA, a leading innovator in commercial vehicle electrification technology, today congratulated LG Energy Solution on its announcement that it will construct a battery manufacturing complex in Queen Creek, Arizona.

 Proterra and LG Energy Solution previously announced a long-term supply agreement to provide Proterra with cylindrical cells produced at an LG Energy Solution battery cell manufacturing plant in the United States.
 Today's announcement by LG Energy Solution regarding the future Queen Creek, Arizona complex represents a major step forward to secure Proterra access to multiple gigawatt hours of dedicated U.S.-manufactured battery cell capacity on an annual basis.